Claire Doherty

-Claire Doherty MBE is a creative director and arts producer known for her producing and writing on place and the arts.
+Claire Doherty MBE is a writer, creative director and arts producer known for her producing and writing on place and the arts.

 Career

 Doherty was curator of Ikon Gallery in Birmingham and FACT in Liverpool before becoming the founder director in 2002 of Situations, Bristol-based international arts commissioning and producing organisation.
 Situations' projects over a 15-year period included Theaster Gates' first UK public project Sanctum in Bristol; Philip Hoare's The Tale, a multi-site, cross-artform site-specific project in Torbay; and One Day Sculpture across five cities in New Zealand.

-She was Director of Arnolfini, centre for contemporary arts, in Bristol, England, from 2017–18.
+She was Director of Arnolfini, centre for contemporary arts, in Bristol, England, from 2017–19.
 Doherty led the organisation through an 18-month transition following the loss of its Arts Council England National Portfolio Organisation (NPO) status, which occurred before Doherty's arrival in 2017.
 The transformation included Arnolfini's most successful exhibition until then – Grayson Perry's The Most Popular Art Exhibition Ever! – and the Imagine New Rules campaign to reimagine a 21st-century arts organisation.
 Doherty's cross-artform programme at Arnolfini during the transition period included: Eclipse Theatre's Black Men Walking, In Between Time's We are Warriors, Black Girl Convention, Don't Tell Your Mother and Creative Youth Network.
 Doherty also oversaw the establishment of Now or Never, youth-led creative studio and two Inspiring Women in the Arts mentoring events in Bristol.

 Doherty was a Trustee of Artes Mundi, Cardiff, the international biennial art exhibition and prize.

-She was Creative Director and Executive Director of GALWAD, for the National Theatre Wales.
+In 2020 Doherty became Creative Director and Executive Producer of GALWAD, a multi-platform story told in real-time, created in partnership with National Theatre Wales, Ffilm Cymru Wales, Frân Wen and Clwstwr.
+The project was nominated for the Rose d'Or and SXSW Innovation Awards.

+In 2024 she founded House Dog, a production company developing work across screen, performance and site-responsive storytelling.